The Worst Serial Killers In American History

 It's notoriously difficult to determine just how many people met their ends at the hands of Belle Gunness.
 However, evidence suggests that her victims were many.

 Gunness, born Brynhild Streseth in 1859 in Norway, immigrated to the U.S. in 1881.
 Just a few years later, she married Mads Albert Sorenson.
 Not long after that, the family's home and store burned down, producing a nice little insurance payout.
 Then, Mads died suddenly — conveniently enough, on the single day that two life insurance policies covering him were both in effect.
-She then married Peter Gunness and had a daughter with him.
+She then married Peter Gunness and became a stepmother to his young daughter.
 Both died in short order.
 Now a two-time widow, Gunness set about finding a new partner through newspaper ads.
 Each respondent was asked to travel to her Wisconsin farm with cash in hand.
 Each then proceeded to mysteriously disappear.

 By 1908, however, family members of the missing men were growing suspicious.
 Just when the net seemed to be closing around Gunness, however, another fire hit her home.
 Locals who responded found four remains in the smoldering ruins, attributing three to her children; yet the fourth, which was missing key elements like its skull, didn't obviously belong to Gunness.
 Further investigation found more than 12 graves scattered throughout the property, contributing to an estimated victim count of 40 individuals.
 Gunness, who was rumored to have escaped, was never found alive or definitively identified as one of the dead.